spcl/dace/doc/ide/cli.rst

 | :code:`-a,--ascending`|              | If given, sort in ascending order.                        |
 +-----------------------+--------------+-----------------------------------------------------------+

-For a more detailed guide on how to profile SDFGs and work with the resulting data, see `this tutorial <https://nbviewer.org/github/spcl/dace/blob/master/tutorials/benchmarking.ipynb#Benchmarking-and-Instrumentation-API>`_.
+For a more detailed guide on how to profile SDFGs and work with the resulting data, see :ref:`profiling` and `this tutorial <https://nbviewer.org/github/spcl/dace/blob/master/tutorials/benchmarking.ipynb#Benchmarking-and-Instrumentation-API>`_.